 (a) Definitions.
-As used in this rule:
+In this rule:

-(4) A “representative of the lawyer” is:
+(4) A “lawyer’s representative” is:

 (B) an accountant who is reasonably necessary for the lawyer’s rendition of professional legal services.